Not so long ago, we asked 4 financial bloggers on how they will suggest our readers on spending their first $10k.

 Zero Penalty For Early Redemption

 The longer one holds on to bond, he will be rewarded with a higher interest rate.
 There is, however, no penalty for individuals who wish to get their investment back early.
-One can get back his investment within one month of his application

 One can get back his investment (which includes his initial capital and interest rate earned), within one month of his application to redeem early.
 Hence, if you hate the feeling of having your money locked up somewhere, you will not have the same problem when investing in SSB.